chromium/chromium/components/feature_engagement/README.md

 `base::Feature` as `base::FEATURE_DISABLED_BY_DEFAULT`, since there is no default configuration available.

+### Mixed configuration

+When having an active field trial configuration in the fieldtrial_testing_config.json, it will override any configuration declared on the client side (default configuration).
+However it is still possible to test out the default client configuration by enabling the flag `IPH Use Client Config` from `chrome://flags`.

 ## Demo mode

 The feature_engagement::Tracker supports a special demo mode, which enables a